-Why do smiles matter
+Why do smiles matter?

 Smiles help our friends feel happy and safe, they make playtime more fun and they help grow stronger friendships.